mathscapes/website/_posts/2018-04-15-prime-numbers-as-building-blocks.md

 Prime Numbers are the building blocks of the numbers and perhaps the processes in the Universe, as I like to think.
 While it may seem simple to understand what are prime numbers, its startling to find their presence in unusual places.
 From the prime-numbered life span of Cicada to ensuring security on your credit card, it has profound value in both nature and applied science.

-> Mathematicians have tried in vain to this day to discover some order in the sequence of prime numbers, and we have reason to believe that it is a mystery into which the mind will never penetrate". -- Euler
+> Mathematicians have tried in vain to this day to discover some order in the sequence of prime numbers, and we have reason to believe that it is a mystery into which the mind will never penetrate". <span class="source">-- Euler</span>

 The fundamental theorem of arithmetic states that every positive integer has a unique prime factorization.
 This theorem is thus also referred as unique factorization theorem.